-As shown in Fig. 2, the second model composing NESTOR - i.e. Inverse Nested Sets Model (INS-M) - adopts a top-down approach: (i) each set corresponds to an archival division; (ii) the innermost set is the root of the hierarchy, i.e. the fonds; and (iii) you create supersets as you climb down the hierarchy, e.g. sub-fonds and then series.
+As shown in Figure 2, the second model composing NESTOR - i.e. Inverse Nested Sets Model (INS-M) - adopts a top-down approach: (i) each set corresponds to an archival division; (ii) the innermost set is the root of the hierarchy, i.e. the fonds; (iii) you create supersets as you climb down the hierarchy, e.g. sub-fonds and then series.
 We can say that a tree is mapped into the INS-M by transforming each node into a set, where each parent node becomes a subset of the sets created from its children.
 The set created from the tree's root is the only set with no subsets and the root set is a proper subset of all the sets in the hierarchy.
-The leaves are the sets with no supersets and they are sets containing all the sets created from the nodes composing the tree path from a leaf to the root.
-An important aspect of INS-M is that the intersection of every couple of sets obtained from two nodes is always a set representing a node in the tree.
-The intersection of all the sets in the INS-M is the set mapped from the root of the tree.
+The leaves are the sets with no supersets and they are sets containing all the sets created from the intersection of every couple of sets obtained from two nodes is always a set representing a node in the tree.
+The intersection of all the sets in the INS-M is the sets in the INS-M is the set mapped from the root of the tree.